zhuli19901106/coursera-learning/README.md

 <li>Time: February 23, 2018
 <li>Grade: 100/100
 <li>Topic: deep learning, natural language processing, black magic
 <li>Review: This is the last course of the deep learning specialization by Professor Andrew Ng.
-It's said this one has been postponed for twice already, even this session was three days late for its declared launch date. **I can possibly imagine what kind of tight schedule they've been working on to put things together**.
-The course itself is good, **but too sloppy**.
+It's said this one has been postponed for twice already, even this session was three days late for its declared launch date. <b>I can possibly imagine what kind of tight schedule they've been working on to put things together</b>.
+The course itself is good, <b>but too sloppy</b>.
 The learning experience is not quite enjoyable for a paid course.
 I expected better.
 </ul>